cappato/TaskFlow/README.md

 <div align="center">

-**⭐ If you found this project helpful, please give it a star! ⭐**
+**If you found this project helpful, please give it a star!**

-Made with ❤️ by the TaskFlow team
+Made with care by the TaskFlow team

 </div>